Router Interactive Installation

-This section assumes you have already created a bootable device, either a USB or CD/DVD/Blueray disk.
-Instructions for downloading and creating a bootable device are available in Downloading a 128T ISO and Creating a Bootable USB.
+This process assumes you have already created a bootable device using a USB.
+Instructions for downloading and creating a bootable device are available in Downloading an SSR ISO and Creating a Bootable USB.

-The steps in this section describe the interactive Conductor installation from the ISO.
-The section Initialize the 128T describes using the Initializer to configure the system as a Conductor after installing from the Interactive ISO.
+The steps in this section describe the interactive conductor installation from the packaged-based ISO.
+The section Initialize the SSR describes using the Initializer to configure the system as a Conductor after installing from the Interactive ISO.

-The Conductor installation must be completed before installing a router or routers using the ISO.
+The Conductor installation must be completed before installing a Session Smart Router or routers using the ISO.
 The same ISO is used for both installations.

-- Ensure that the platform you are installing on meets the 128T hardware requirements.
+- Ensure that the platform you are installing on meets the SSR hardware requirements.